United States Strike Command: Mission and deployments

+General Benjamin O. Davis Jr.'s book Benjamin O. Davis, Jr.,: American gives a detailed picture of the activities and preoccupations of Strike Command at the end of the 1960s.
+General Davis served as Deputy Commander-in-Chief and was responsible for the Middle East, Sub-Saharan Africa, and South Asia (MEAFSA).

 STRICOM was redesignated United States Readiness Command (REDCOM) in 1972.
 Essentially, the change was nothing more than a redesignation, except that the command was divested of its MEAFSA responsibilities.
 The redesignated command's missions included integrating, training, and providing CONUS-based general purpose forces, as well as planning and providing joint task force headquarters and forces for operations in areas not assigned to other unified commands.
 In 1979, the national command authorities ordered the CINC of REDCOM (CINCRED) to establish the Rapid Deployment Joint Task Force (RDJTF) headquarters as a separate subordinate command within REDCOM.
 That same year, General Volney F. Warner took command of REDCOM, and held command until 1981.
 The Rapid Deployment Joint Task Force became an independent unified command in 1983 as United States Central Command (USCENTCOM).

 Readiness Command was replaced by United States Special Operations Command (USSOCOM) in 1987, with the last CINCRED, General James J. Lindsay, becoming the first CINCSOC.

 Detachment 1, 1150th USAF Special Activities Squadron, also known as "Communications Support Element" or CSE, was subordinate to USSTRICOM and operated from MacDill AFB.
 CSE was about a 50–50 mix of Air Force and Army personnel.
 CSE consisted of two units – Field Unit "A" (FUA) and Field Unit "B" (FUB) – and was mainly a mobile tactical communications outfit.